 While outpatient and inpatient facilities may offer this service, due to the danger of some withdrawal symptoms and the need for medical supervision, it’s safer to go through drug and alcohol detox at an inpatient facility.

 Methadone and buprenorphine-based medications like Suboxone may be used in a Louisiana drug and alcohol detox program to address opioid addiction.
 Both reduce or prevent withdrawal symptoms and decrease cravings.
-Disulfiram (Antabuse) and acamprosate (Campral) are often used to deter a return to alcohol use.
+Disulfiram (Antuse) and acamprosate (Campral) are often used to deter a return to alcohol use.

 Many Louisiana addiction treatment centers offer drug and alcohol detoxification services under the same roof as their rehabilitation programs.
 This allows a person to move easily to the next stage of treatment, a stress-free transition that can enhance treatment success rates.